Futurice-project/Friendship-App/docs/Architecture.md

 **Functionality**

 > * Text input: allow user to type a new message to open the conversation.
+Empty messages cannot be sent.
 > * "Send" button: direct user to a newly created chatroom with the other person.

 ### Chat view